Type of Artist:

 Train or car @ 40p per mile

-‘Little Bird Flies’ and 'Little Bird Lands' (Historical drama set in Victorian Scotland and pioneer-era America.
-Teaching resources available.)
+‘Little Bird Flies’ & 'Little Bird Lands’ - Historical drama/adventure duo set in the Victorian Scottish Highlands and pioneer-era America.
+Teaching resources available.

-‘The Girl With Her Head In The Clouds’ (Fictionalised account of the true-life story of Dolly Shepherd, a teenage aeronaut of the Edwardian era.
-Inclusive read novella.)
+‘The Girl With Her Head In The Clouds’ - Fictionalised account of the true-life story of Dolly Shepherd, a teenage aeronaut of the Edwardian era.
+Works well with ‘Flight’ topic in KS2.
+(Language edited, so it’s particularly good for struggling, reluctant or dyslexic readers.)

 From the first Author Talk, it was clear that Karen is full of enthusiasm for getting children reading and is highly engaging.
 During her sessions at the school, she has run very well received writing workshops, held book-breaks to encourage small groups of children to consider a variety of books to read and offered great support through whole-school assemblies.